Appetizers

 • Add all filling ingredients to a bowl and mix to combine.

-• Melt remaining butter and brush one sheet of phyllo dough.
-Add another sheet on top and repeat with remaining 5 layers, brushing with butter between each layer.
+• Melt butter and lay out one sheet of phyllo dough.
+Brush with melted butter and then top with another sheet of phyllo dough.
+Repeat with all six sheets, brushing butter between each layer.

 Leave a Comment